jessejhang/backup_generator_gui/README.md

 backup_generator_v02: tkinter provides a folder-browser dialog

-backup_generator_auto.py: not a gui & for Windows scheduler & filename should be edited in the script
+backup_generator_auto.py: not a gui & for Windows scheduler & filename should be edited(specified) in the script

 # pytoexe coverting